 NetBoot/NetInstall is not supported on the iMac Pro at all.
 You can enable booting off external drives, but the process to do so is quite convoluted and cannot be automated.
 So for administrators, the option is fairly useless.

-startosinstall command administrators can achieve the necessary management steps from within the local system.
-You can either upgrade the existing system or ‘nuke’n pave’ with the
+With the startosinstall command administrators can achieve the necessary management steps from within the local system.
+You can either upgrade the existing system or ‘nuke’n pave’ with the eraseinstall option.

 The Recovery system, external installer volume or NetInstall are the Apple Supported means which can ‘nuke’n pave’ a Mac.
 NetInstall is the only means that can be automated.